Shop these Presidents Day sales for monumental savings | CNN Underscored

 • DiscountGlasses.com: Use code PRESIDENT30 for 30% off glasses.

-• DreamCloud Sleep: Take $200 off, plus rating $399 price of equipment together with your buy.
+• DreamCloud Sleep: Take $200 off, plus rating $399 value of equipment together with your buy.

 • Eight Sleep: Take $250 off the favored Pod mattress and $100 off a canopy — plus 20% off equipment whenever you purchase each a Pod and canopy.